So you’re working from home and feeling that your eyes and hands are getting dry all the time.

 Best ways to measure air humidity in your home

-Keep in mind that humidity levels can vary largely in different rooms depending on their set up.
-South-facing and larger rooms are usually drier while north-facing and smaller rooms are more humid.
+Keep in mind that humidity levels can vary largely in different rooms depending on their setup.
+South-facing and larger rooms are usually drier while north-facing and smaller spaces are more humid.
 It makes sense to have two devices to measure the humidity spread in your home.

 21 easy ways to humidify your home

 How to humidify your home when you discover the air is dry?
 Use one or a combination of methods for maximum effect.

 Fabrics and textiles will help to humidify your home

 The tumble dryer is very convenient, but it does not help to humidify your home.
 It condenses and removes water from your clothes and textiles but does not release it into the air.
 So if you want to find an easy way to release some moisture and increase humidity in your home, use the air dryer.
 Hang up the washing on the air drier and let it dry.

 2. Soak and hang up kitchen towels or scarves